oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

           options:
          ...

-"There are no users" message is shown for empty grid and "No users were found to match your search.
-Try modifying your search criteria..." is shown for empty filtered grid.
+The "There are no users" message is shown for an empty grid and "No users were found to match your search.
+Try modifying your search criteria..." is shown for an empty filtered grid.

-* If `noDataMessages` option is set in the grid configuration, then corresponding messages for empty grid and empty filtered grid are taken from the specified translation keys.
+* If the `noDataMessages` option is set in the grid configuration, then corresponding messages for the empty and filtered grid are taken from the specified translation keys.

   For example:

   .. code-block:: yaml

      datagrids:
          acme-demo-grid: